Full Mouth Reconstruction, Rehabilitation, Restoration Chicago IL

-Since every patient and case is unique, there is no set formula of required dental procedures for full mouth reconstruction.
+Since every patient and case is unique, there is no set formula for required dental procedures for full mouth reconstruction.
 During your consultation, Dr. Jacobs will thoroughly examine your oral health and needs to determine the best combination of procedures for you.
 These treatments may include:

 - Permanent restorations, including crowns, veneers, inlays/onlays, bridges

 - Temporary restorations (also called provisional restorations)